NeuroTechX/ntx_slack_archive/devices.md

  >Great job thanks for the details.
 Keep it up.
 After reading your message, I looked it up and identified a conductive epoxy and conductive flexible TPU plastic.
 Not cheap thought.
 I'm a bit busy right now, but might give it a try later on.
 Side note, I tried you pyRiemann on some data I had.
 Good stuff!

+9/26/2017 6:59 AM

+ **alexandre.barachant** :

+ >I have some conductive TPU too. its quite hard to print correctly, but it works.